TomConlin/Semantic_Exchange_Format/README.md

 that valid, simplifying, assumptions may be made by our algorithms if they are to scale.

-The Computer Science background links included in this document are here to convey the magnitude of the issue and how unfrivolous proposed constraints are.
+The Computer Science background links included in this document are here to convey the magnitude of the issue and necessity of these proposed constraints.
-However one need not follow the math and jargon to appreicate that neither seventy years of trying nor a million dollar prize have produced solutions to the fundamental problem, which lends weight to the importance of
+However, one need not closely follow the math and jargon to appreicate that neither seventy years of brilliant minds nor a million dollar prizes have produced solutions to the fundamental problem, which lends weight to the importance of
 __an exchange format that guarentees shortcuts are possible__.